Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets

-Finally, we consider $\mathcal{G}$, the full graph.
-The directed graph $\mathcal{G}$ is represented by its adjacency matrix $\mathbf{W}$.
-The graph $\mathcal{G}$ is not strongly connected.
-Consequently, we can not build directly a random walk operator on $\mathcal{G}$.
-We need to deal with its property of not being strongly connected, as required by our framework.

-Indeed, some vertices in $\mathcal{G}$ have an out-degree equal to zero and we cannot create a transition matrix directly from the adjacency matrix.
-To overcome this problem, we propose two approaches that make the graph strongly connected and the associated random walk ergodic: \begin{casenew} \item Rank-one perturbation: from the original adjacency matrix $\mathbf{W}$, we construct a new adjacency matrix $\mathbf{W}_{\epsilon}$ as follows
+Finally, we consider $\mathcal{G}$, the full graph that is not strongly connected.
+Consequently, we can not build directly a random walk operator on $\mathcal{G}$ unless we transform $\mathcal{G}$ into a strongly connected graph, as required by our framework.
+We thus consider two classic approaches that make the graph strongly connected and the associated random walk ergodic: \begin{casenew} \item Rank-one perturbation: from the original adjacency matrix $\mathbf{W}$, we construct a new adjacency matrix $\mathbf{W}_{\epsilon}$ as follows

 where $\mathbf{J}=\mathbf{11}^{\top}/N$ is a rank-one matrix and $\epsilon$ is small.
 The weak perturbation of the adjacency matrix $\mathbf{W}$ by the matrix $\mathbf{J}$ ensures that the random walk on $\mathcal{G}$ is ergodic with stationary measure $\pi_{\epsilon}$ and its associated transition matrix $\mathbf{P}_{\epsilon}$ is well-defined.
-For our experiments, we choose $\epsilon=10^{-4}$. \item Construction of the Google matrix of $\mathcal{G}$~\cite{langville2011google}.
+For our experiments, we choose $\epsilon=10^{-4}$. \item Construction of the Google matrix of $\mathcal{G}$~\cite{langville2011google,RevModPhys.87.1261}.
 This is achieved in two steps.
 Firstly, we construct an adjacency matrix $\tilde{\mathbf{W}}$ from $\mathbf{W}$ by adding a weight one from all dangling nodes, that is nodes with no out-edges towards all the nodes in the graph.
 From $\tilde{\mathbf{W}}$ we can construct the transition matrix $\mathbf{S}$.
 Secondly, we define the Google matrix $\mathbf{P}_{G}$ as

-where $\gamma=0.85$~\cite{langville2011google}. \end{casenew}
+where $\gamma=0.85$~\cite{langville2011google,RevModPhys.87.1261}. \end{casenew}

 We will compare the reconstruction accuracy using a proportion of correctly reconstructed labels obtained via